As an Amazon Associate I earn from qualifying purchases. Click for details.

 Another spirit is called Mary, Meg, or Margaret.
 She’s too young to have been a prisoner, unless she was there with her mother.
 (In past centuries, babies and very young children might be in a cell with their mothers, particularly if there was no one else to take care of the child.)

-In both past descriptions of Ripon Prison investigations, and the early reviews of this Most Haunted episode, it sounds as if something very dangerous — possibly not a ghost, but something much darker — might be loose.
+At Ripon Prison, something very dangerous – possibly not a ghost, but something much darker – might be loose.

 One of the most useful triggers I’ve found in my research was the 2013 opening of an exhibit of photos of “lady prisoners,” at Ripon Prison.